HeyWray/tw-adv-ocroo-2025/design/design-evidencing-guide.md

 - [ ] [list of things that worked well]

+- appears simple and user efficient
+- user friendly get text option (don't have to input a specific time, just have to hit a button and it will get whatever the video is paused on)

 ##### What could be improved

 - [ ] [list of things that could be improved]

+- reorder the buttons (home would get in the way between me tabbing to go video, get text, look at text)
+- worry about textbox and scroll, what if there is so much text that it gets cut off by the textarea and their screen reader only reads what is visible.

 ##### What will you change before the next meeting

 - [ ] [list of things that will be changed before the next meeting] (no commitment to complete this)

+- update persona with new aspperation
+- add in design solutions to problems (to fullfil 'Issues discussed')
+- discuss design and feedback with team

 ##### Were there any questions that needed to be discussed with the user